oppia/oppia-web-developer-docs/Instructions-for-Admins.md

     python scripts/deploy.py --app_name=oppiatestserver
   ```

-  Note that data that is already in the datastore remains unmodified.
-You can reload demo explorations and do manual operations on the data via the [App Engine console](http://appengine.google.com).
+  Note that you'll need to change the version number in the App Engine console.

 1. If the `index.yaml` file has changed since the last update, update only the indexes on oppia.org by running